syedahmad2878/assignment9/readme.md

 9. Goto http://localhost/docs to view openapi spec documentation
 10. Click "authorize" input username: admin password: secret
 11. Test making,  retrieving, and deleting QR codes on the spec page.

+After Implementation:

+** I have gone through your videos and the content you shared, all the helping material is very understandable and helped like a friend!

+** Above tasks have been implemented by following the mentioned footsteps and existing code has passed all the test cases and working absolutely fine on http://localhost/docs after composing up the docker!